Lateral Ear Resection & Total Ear Canal Ablation

 - Preoperative bloodwork panel

-- IV Catheter and fluids during and after surgery
+- Catheter and fluids during and after surgery

 - Preoperative pain medications and induction of anesthesia